Baymax: Powers and abilities

 Baymax is an artificial synthformer capable of synthtransing his body into various forms.
 His default form is a large humanoid male designed to be less conspicuous in public while attending to Hiro's daily needs.
 His other forms "Battle-Dragon" and "Action-Mecha", are significantly more powerful and imposing than his default humanoid form, and are primarily used during undercover missions and other hostile operations.
 When Baymax sustains physical injuries beyond his damage threshold, he automatically reverts to his humanoid form and becomes temporarily depowered.

 In all forms, Baymax is equipped with internal scanners and sensors able to detect and evaluate the threat posed by lifeforms in the immediate vicinity.
 He can also deploy remote monitors to record events from afar.
 His feet are equipped with jet engines capable of generating a thrust sufficient to propel him at speeds up to Mach 4.
 He can send, receive, and intercept radio transmissions, and monitors all networks maintained by the Japanese Ministry of Defense.
-Baymax is also directly linked to Hiro's personal Core Cyber-Network (CCN).
-As a result, when Baymax is not in Hiro's vicinity, he can be immediately summoned via a communication device mounted on Hiro's wrist.
+Baymax is also directly linked to Hiro's Core Cyber-Network (CCN).
+As a result, when Baymax is not in Hiro's vicinity, he can be immediately summoned via a wrist-mounted communication device.
 Baymax is also connected to Hiro's cybernetic glasses, so that everything that Hiro sees and hears while wearing the glasses is stored in Baymax's databanks for later reference and analysis.

 Baymax is programmed with fighting techniques from several forms of combat, including karate, tae kwon do, Western boxing, and Wing Chun.
 He possesses a durable, polymantium endo/exoskeleton resistant to most forms of small ballistics.
 Baymax uses water as his primary source of power for locomotion.
-His artificial intelligence system is memory-card-based and contains thoughts and emotions of Hiro's departed father, industrialist Tomeo Takachiho.
+His artificial intelligence system is memory-card-based and contains thoughts and emotions of Hiro's deceased father Tomeo.